Kij08/DiskDrive-Emulator/README.md

-Program written in C++ that emulates how a disk drive would function on an operation system.
+Program written in C++ that emulates how a disk drive would function with an operating system.
 Has options for indexed, chained, and sequential file allocation.
+Each file allocation type has it's own class and the type is specified by a command line arguement.